 Nothing wrong in that; but when a mother and children are regularly pulled out of the safety in their dens and put down to “protect sheep for the coming summer”, I really want to vomit.

-I have nothing but the highest regards for those hunters who pursuit large predators and are successful in their hunt; but to hunt predators in their dens, I sure don’t approve of.
+I have nothing but the highest regards for those hunters who pursuit large predators and are successful in their hunt, but to hunt predators in their dens, I sure don’t approve of.

 In most places in North America, most sporting hunters would not even dream about touching hibernating, nesting or denning animals.
-While the topic concerning depredation of coyotes, foxes, bears and wolves is heavily debated, it is seldom people discuss about what to do with pups or cubs or a weaning mother.
+While the topic concerning depredation of coyotes, foxes, bears, and wolves is heavily debated, it is seldom people discuss what to do with pups or cubs or a weaning mother.
 Back in the days of the bounty programs, it was not uncommon for people to cull litters mercilessly for an additional income for the household, but those days are long gone.

 Coming from a Norwegian hunter touching on the topic of sheep husbandry concerning the wolverine, I cannot help but draw parallel the conflicts hunters and non-hunters have with the grazing rights of ranchers on public lands in the United States, Crown land in Canada or the reindeer area in Finland.
-The topic of predator control is rather interesting since public grazing is often subsidized by tax-payers; and typically ranchers and farmers don’t like it when tax-payers tell them what to do.
+The topic of predator control is rather interesting since public grazing is often subsidized by tax-payers, and typically ranchers and farmers don’t like it when tax-payers tell them what to do.

 Even though the Norwegian hunter in question addressed the concept of “fair chase”, there are several other issues which must be raised.
 Personally, I do not believe in micro-managing predators so road-hunters can be satisfied with the over-population of deer, elk or moose to the point where the local ecosystem is over-grazed and stripped bare of natural habitats for small-game animals.
 However, after witnessing many animal-lovers suddenly changing their views once cougars, coyotes, wolves or bears start strolling into town and eating pets or attacking small women and children, predators should have natural fear of mankind; and demonizing hunters and trappers will not alleviate the conflicts.
 Making access and affordability more difficult for other hunters and trappers to participate for someone else’s selfish reason, either intentionally or unintentionally, enable human-predator conflicts in the long run.
-While everyone is entitled to have food on the table, even if the said food is subsidized by the government, there need to be a healthy relationship between human and the natural world, which means providing education and supplies to deal with conflicts as well as compensating fully for the livestock or land damage.
+While everyone is entitled to have food on the table, even if subsidized by the government, there need to be a healthy relationship between human and the natural world, which means providing education and supplies as well as compensating fully for the livestock or land damage.
 Unless all these points are addressed, the misuse of our natural resources will continue.